krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

 12. Make your Dockerfile available.
 Either upload it to your worksheet, add a link to it from the worksheet, or set up [automated builds](https://docs.docker.com/docker-hub/builds/).

-### Using GPUs
+### Using GPUs with CUDA
-When CodaLab runs a Docker container using your Docker image, it performs some set up, including:
+[worksheets.codalab.org]((https://worksheets.codalab.org) doesn't have any machines with GPUs, but if you [run your own worker](Running Workers) or are using a worker set up on a machine with GPUs then keep reading.